 As mentioned, our first take at this is going to be a dry run of building this widget with our initial data import.
 We'll be building this widget in an ExpressJS app, so next we'll focus on how to connect our app to MongoDB and extract this data.

 After that, we'll need to find a way to automate this process moving forward.
 Full disclosure: Tableau most definitely will not play nice with this, and I'm iffy on how possible this is.
 All I know is I've got a Tableau Server instance up and running, and I paid good money for it.
 Therefore, it is my right to break it.

 I hope at least one or two people have found this to be helpful or interesting thus far.
-Again, I realize this process is a completely roundabout way of accomplishing this task... this is mostly a way for use to learn the ins and outs of these systems, and perhaps even build something special.
+Again, I realize this process is a completely roundabout way of accomplishing this task... this is mostly a way for us to learn the ins-and-outs of these systems.
+Perhaps we might even build something special.
 Just think: if we manage to close the loop on this system, we can leverage a GUI to create apps nearly as fast as we can imagine them.